Sans Neige

 “No, they left separately.
 Do you have a coat you’d like me to grab?”

-I walked back down to our place, and the street was definitely thinning out.
-All the lights remained on, and street jesters did their tricks, but there were fewer people, and as I walked by a streetlight that went out, I heard, “Psst.”
+I walked back to my place.
+The crowd was thinning out, but the city lights remained on, and street jesters did their tricks, but there were fewer people, and as I walked by a streetlight I’ve never seen on, I heard, “Psst.”

 I couldn’t tell if he was a hobo or a tired clown, but he said, “Psst,” again, and waved me over as he looked side to side as if we were supposed to be alone.
 “You look like a good guy.
 The name is Ralph Ralphie.”